aniemerg/deepfunding-public-juror/scripts/README.md

 ### Technical Details

-- Uses Wrangler CLI for KV operations
+- Uses Wrangler CLI for KV operations with `--remote` flag to access actual Cloudflare KV
-- ENS resolution via viem library (already in dependencies)
+- ENS resolution from KV profile data (fast, no RPC calls needed)
 - Colored terminal output for better readability
 - Pattern matching with regex support
 - JSON export/import capability

+### Known Issues & Fixes

+**Nov 4, 2025 Fix**: The tool now includes the `--remote` flag in all wrangler commands.
+Previously, wrangler would check local development storage instead of remote Cloudflare KV, causing the tool to report empty data even when keys existed.
+This has been resolved.